Adult ADD Strengths

 Famous Living Confirmed People with ADD-ADHD

 There are already a few lists out there of famous people with ADD-ADHD but most of those people are dead and as far as I know most did not confirm they had ADD when they were alive.
-Yes I know that when you read about what Thomas Edison was like, it sure sounds to me like he had ADD, but I don’t know that for sure.
+Yes I know that when you read about what Thomas Edison was like, it sure sounds to me like he might have had ADD, but I don’t know that for sure.

 There is so much negative stigma and misinformation around ADD.
 It often seems like it’s easier to say you’re addicted to crack cocaine or you’re an alcoholic or a gambling addict than you have an inherited neurobiological condition like ADD.